alanpaterson82/django-rest/README.md

 ![Config Vars](frontend/src/assets/config_vars.png)

-If you unified the front and back end you are required to copy the build folder over to the staticfiles folder.
+If the front and back end are unified you are required to copy the build folder over to the staticfiles folder.

 This is done by running the following commands;

  - python3 manage.py collectstatic
- - in the frontend run npm run build && mv build ../staticfiles/. followed by npm run build && rm -rf ../staticfiles/build && mv build ../staticfiles/.
+ - In the frontend run npm run build && mv build ../staticfiles/. followed by npm run build && rm -rf ../staticfiles/build && mv build ../staticfiles/.
  - Commit your changes and login to Heroku
  - Access the dashboard and choose your DRF application
  - From the Deploy tab click 'Deploy Branch'